bornpresident/bornpresident.github.io/_posts/2025-01-20-Overview to AI Threat categories.md

 Impact: This vulnerability allows attackers to achieve remote code execution (RCE), potentially leading to data breaches and system damage.

 ### OS Command Injection
-The MacOS Text-To-Speech class MacOSTTS contains an OS command injection vulnerability.
+The MacOS Text-To-Speech class MacOSTTS contained an OS command injection vulnerability.
 An attacker who manages to get an AutoGPT instance with the `--speak` option enabled and configured with `TEXT_TO_SPEECH_PROVIDER=macos` to reflect back a shell injection snippet can execute arbitrary code on the AutoGPT instance.

 The vulnerable class: